If you have questions about switching from the Notes system in Logos 7 and earlier to the Notes tool in Logos 8, please review this FAQ.

-You can open the Notes tool from the Tools menu, or via the Context menu.
+You can open the Notes tool from the Tools menu, or by creating a new note via the Context menu.

 You can create both notes and highlights using the notes tool.
 Highlights call out a section of text, whereas notes contain content that you’ve written.

 With text selected in a resource in one panel and the notes tool open in another panel, click the dropdown arrow beside New Note and select new note on selected text.
 (Clicking New Note will create a note that is not anchored to your selection.)

 A new pane in the Notes tool will appear where you can type the content of your note.
 The formatting toolbar allows you to format your note in a variety of ways.

 Note: Logos automatically takes the first line of the note as the note title.

 You can also create a new note by right-clicking on a selection and selecting Add a note in the context menu.

 Note: When a notebook is selected in the Notes tool, new notes will automatically be assigned to it.
 If a notebook is not selected, any new notes you create will not be assigned to a notebook.

 Organize notes and highlights

 Logos automatically assigns metadata to a note.
 This includes: